mariajosemv/mariajosemv/README.md

  - Data Science in Platzi [Data Science School](https://platzi.com/datos/).
  - Machine Learning in Platzi [Artificial Intelligence and Machine Learning Track](https://platzi.com/ai/).

- You can see my progress [here](https://platzi.com/@mariajosemv/), and check my notes on Notion over [here](https://www.notion.so/mariajosemv/Class-notes-4e2a3dfe40e643ba8f148b95eb597a0b) 😉
+   👉 You can see my progress [here](https://platzi.com/@mariajosemv/), and check my notes on Notion over [here](https://www.notion.so/mariajosemv/Class-notes-4e2a3dfe40e643ba8f148b95eb597a0b). ✨

- 📫 You can reach me on my email: **mariajosemvv@gmail.com**

- 💪 I would love to apply my knowledge on some real world problems, so I open to internships/part-time opportunities on Machine Learning or Data Science .
+🌟 I would love to apply my knowledge on some real world problems, so I open to internships/part-time opportunities on Machine Learning or Data Science.

 <div align="left">